-The objective of the State procurement process is to facilitate each agency’s mission while protecting the interests of the State and its taxpayers and promoting fairness in the contracting community.
-To this end, it is important that interested parties be provided an opportunity to raise their concerns about the legal and/or factual basis of a state agency’s contract award.
-Contracting agencies are strongly encouraged to establish agency protest procedures and provide notice of their protest procedures, if established, in their solicitation documents.
-Agencies are required to advise in their solicitation documents of the opportunity for an unsuccessful offerer to seek a debriefing3, notify non-selected bidders in writing or electronically that their offer is unsuccessful, and provide timely debriefings.
+The objective of the State procurement process is to facilitate each public contracting entity’s mission while protecting the interests of the State and its taxpayers and promoting fairness in the contracting community.
+To this end, it is important that interested parties be provided an opportunity to raise their concerns about the legal and/or factual basis of a public contracting entity’s contract award.
+Public contracting entities are strongly encouraged to establish their own protest procedure and provide notice of their protest procedure in their solicitation documents.
+Public contracting entities subject to Section 163 of the State Finance Law are required to advise in their solicitation documents of the opportunity for an unsuccessful offerer to seek a debriefing3, notify non-selected bidders in writing or electronically that their offer is unsuccessful, and provide timely debriefings.

 Initial Protest Filed with OSC

-Appeal of Agency Protest Determination
+Appeal of Public Contracting Entity Protest Determination

 Protests of OSC Procurements